signalfx/docker-collectd/README.md

    and the plugin, otherwise the default interval is 10 seconds.
 1. `COLLECTD_CONFIGS` - if set we will include `$COLLECTD_CONFIGS/*.conf` in
    collectd.conf where you can include any other plugins you want to enable.
+   These of course would need to be mounted in the container with -v.
 1. `COLLECTD_BUFFERSIZE` - if set we will set `write_http`'s buffersize to the
    value provided, otherwise a default value of 16384 will be used.
 1. `COLLECTD_FLUSHINTERVAL` - if set we will set `write_http`'s flush interval